13 June 2025

 We've simplified our pricing structure for development and consultancy services.

-Previously only usable for technical support, service packs can now also be used for software / web development, consultancy / technical writing, and reports.
+Previously only usable for technical support, service packs can now also be used for software / web development, integrations, migrations, and more.

 We simply apply a 1.5 multiplier.
 For example: 2 hours of development would use 3 units; 5 hours would use 7.5 units.